Personality Disorder

 Symptoms of obsessive-compulsive personality disorder include:

-• Preoccupation with details, orderliness, and rules
+- Preoccupation with details, orderliness, and rules

-• Desire to control people, tasks, and situations
+- Desire to control people, tasks, and situations

-• Neglect of friends and enjoyable activities because of excessive commitment to perfection
+- Neglect of friends and enjoyable activities because of excessive commitment to perfection

-• Inability to discard broken or worthless objects, even if they lack sentimental value
+- Inability to discard broken or worthless objects, even if they lack sentimental value

-• Inflexible about morality, ethics, or values
+- Inflexible about morality, ethics, or values

-• Tight, miserly control over budgeting and spending money
+- Tight, miserly control over budgeting and spending money

 Diagnosing a Personality Disorder

 Determining if someone has a personality disorder requires the involvement of a licensed mental health care professional to make a formal diagnosis.
-Because many personality disorders share symptoms with other illnesses, getting a professional diagnosis is important rather than relying on self-diagnosis.

-A diagnosis usually involves a physical exam, psychiatric assessment, screening questionnaires, and a review of disorder criteria.
-Some disorders have dedicated screening questionnaires, such as the McLean Screening Instrument for BPD.
-These include a list of questions the patient will answer in a written format.
+Some disorders have dedicated screening questionnaires, such as the McLean Screening Instrument for borderline personality disorder (BPD).
+These include a list of questions the patient will answer in writing.

-According to the Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM-5), generally, the diagnosis of a personality disorder includes significant long-term deviation from cultural expectations that leads to significant distress or impairment in at least two of these areas:
+According to the Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM-5), generally, the diagnosis of a personality disorder includes significant long-term deviation from cultural expectations.

-• The way they perceive and interpret themselves, other people, and events
+- The way they perceive and interpret themselves, other people, and events

-• The appropriateness of their emotional responses
+- The appropriateness of their emotional responses

-• How well they function when dealing with other people and in relationships
+- How well they function when dealing with other people and in relationships

-• Whether they can control their impulses
+- Whether they can control their impulses

 Treatment for a personality disorder depends on the person’s particular disorder, severity, and life situation.
 Patients often do well with a team approach of psychiatrists and therapists to ensure all psychiatric, medical, and social needs are met.

-Typically a combination of psychotherapy and medication works best for people with personality disorders.
+Typically, a combination of psychotherapy and medication works best for people with personality disorders.
 Psychotherapy or “talk therapy” can help the patient address past trauma and problem behaviors, while medication can help combat certain unwanted symptoms.

-Common psychotherapy for personality disorders includes:
+Standard psychotherapy for personality disorders includes:

 Currently, no medications are specifically approved by the Food and Drug Administration (FDA) to treat personality disorders.
 However, several psychiatric medications may help with various personality disorder symptoms.

-Common medications for personality disorders include:
+Common medications for managing symptoms of personality disorders include:

-• Antidepressants: helpful with depressed mood, anger, impulsivity, irritability, or hopelessness, which may be associated with personality disorders.
+- Antidepressants: helpful with depressed mood, anger, impulsivity, irritability, or hopelessness, which may be associated with personality disorders.

-• Mood stabilizers: helpful with evening mood swings or reducing irritability, impulsivity, and aggression.
+- Mood stabilizers: helpful with evening mood swings or reducing irritability, impulsivity, and aggression.

-• Antipsychotic medications: helpful if symptoms include losing touch with reality (psychosis)
+- Antipsychotic medications: helpful if symptoms include losing touch with reality (psychosis).

-• Anti-anxiety medications: helpful with anxiety, agitation, or insomnia.
-However, in some cases, they can increase impulsive behavior, so they’re avoided in certain types of personality disorders.
+- Anti-anxiety medications: helpful with anxiety, agitation, or insomnia.
+However in some cases, they can increase impulsive behavior, so they’re avoided in certain types of personality disorders.

-Getting Help For Personality Disorders
+Get Treatment For Personality Disorders

 Society frequently misunderstands and stigmatizes personality disorders, but living a happy, fulfilling life with a personality disorder is possible with the right treatment and support.
-With the right doctor and therapist, you can learn coping skills and receive medications for success in daily life and relationships with others.

 FAQs About Personality Disorders